Felikso/ventus-trade-auta-main/plugins/gatsby-plugin-modal-gallery/README.md

-# gatsby-plugin-modal-gallery
+# gatsby-plugin-cookies-banner

-A Gatsby Plugin that add modal gallery components for your Gatsby site
+A Gatsby Plugin that add cookiers banner components for your Gatsby site